brundinm/brundinm/README.md

 - Style sheet languages
   - CSS (Cascading Style Sheets)

-The code files in the repositories below are from different digital projects that I have worked on at MacEwan University.
+The code and files in the repositories below are from different digital projects that I have worked on at MacEwan University.